-How To Use Concealer
+How to Use Concealer for Blemishes and Contouring

 We hate to tell you this, but you’ve probably been using concealer wrong.
 We know, it’s a hard blow.
 But if you’ve ever given yourself “raccoon eyes” or made a blemish more noticeable than it was to begin with, you need a little concealer how-to.